 The only way I found to get emotionally over my divorce and my ex was by trying to understand what happened.

-AT first, I had a need to understand what happened because he did not give me any closure ( we barely spoke after he announced that he wanted a divorce).
+At first, I had a need to understand what happened because he did not give me any closure ( we barely spoke after he announced that he wanted a divorce).

-I really became so obsessed with it and I slowly realized that this processing of trying to understand actually helped me get over him.
+I really became obsessed with it and I slowly realized that this processing of trying to understand actually helped me get over him.

-and the reason for that is very simple, knowledge gives clarity and with clarity comes demystification.
+The reason for that is very simple, knowledge gives clarity and with clarity comes demystification.

 They say Success leaves clues, and so do failures

-I not only started seeing him for what he really was and not the image of the perfect guy I had in my head but I also started seeing what role I played into this failed marriage.
+I not only started seeing him for what he really was and not the image of the perfect guy I had in my mind but I also started seeing what role I played into this failed marriage.

 This helped me learn so much about myself and my rapports with my ex but also to the world.